xcesco/kripton/docs/README.md

  * in a SharedPreferences
  * remotely with REST services

-There are many other open source library to accomplish these tasks, but my goal was to simplify my life as developer, creating a library that allow to accomplish this task in a simply and uniform way… and with performance in mind.
+There are many other open source library to accomplish these tasks, but my goal was to simplify my life as developer, creating a library that allows to accomplish this task in a simply and uniform way… and with performance in mind.
 I didn’t reinvent the wheel, Kripton is based on many great libraries like Jackson for data format conversion, Java poet, Xml pull parsing, Antlr and many others.
 To work with REST service i simply wrote an integration library between Kripton with Retrofit.
 As you know, reflection is bad thing if we talk about performance on Android Platform.
 This is the reason for which Kripton is heavily based on annotation processors that works at compile time an write for us the boilerplate code need to persist data.